ritank1998/ReactDev_Assignment/README.md

 ## To run the web app Follow the steps:-
 ### npm install (To istall the important dependecies required to run the project)
 ### npm start   (in the root folder)
+The App Will be launched at the localhost:3000